 One of the greatest challenges in society today is keeping a family together.
 In fact whole societies have been categorized simply by the nature of the family unit.
 Historically families use to stay together all day, farming or raising animals.
 Trades people brought their children up to learn a trade to support themselves.
 The choices for breaking out of the family business were bleak back then.
-Today we have all the choices in the world not just for employment but for family.
-It sounds strange but now that people are not so dependent on each other, families split up easier.
+Today we have all the choices in the world for employment and family.
+It sounds strange but now that people are not so financially dependent on each other, families split up more often.

-The problem is that if two people could not make a marriage work because they have differences of opinion then how will those same two people continue to parent with differences of opinion.
-So often blame plays a big role in who stays and who goes as far as parenting is concerned.
-People may think that women always end up with the kids however, single fathers are taking on more responsibility in previous years.
+The problem is that if two people could not make a marriage work because they have differences of opinion, then how will those same two people continue to parent with differences of opinion.
+Blame plays a big role in who stays and who goes as far as parenting is concerned.
+People may think that women always end up with the kids however, single fathers are taking on more responsibility than in previous years.
 This is especially true when the mother turns out to be less committed to the children.

-Regardless of the reasons for the couple split chances are good that one parent is going to disappear or at least be less involved.
+Regardless of the reasons for the couple split, chances are good that one parent is going to disappear or at least be less involved.
 Watching this scenario play out time and time again I see some parents who are only interested in themselves.
 Few parents understand the whole impact of the situation from a child’s perspective.
 During single parenting paradigms play out in a way that is unhealthy for children.
 Let me tell you this, being divorced is 10 times tougher than being married.
-So if you are considering this route, get counseling first.
+If you are considering divorce, get personal counseling first.
 You think your spouse is difficult now?
-Wait until you have to deal with that person when they consider you the enemy!
+Wait until you have to deal with that person when they consider you their enemy!

-Adults are very preoccupied with whose fault it is that the marriage ended.
+Adults are very preoccupied with whose fault when a marriage ends.
 Someone cheated, someone lied, someone was not a good provider… the list goes on.
 Bottom line is that kids don’t care whose fault it was (read that again so it sinks in).
-Knowing whose fault it was does not change the fact that the child has lost someone.
+Knowing whose fault it was does not change the fact that the child has lost their family security.
 At various times the child will be mad at and blame you both.
-However, the brunt of this situation will be felt by the parent who has the most time with the child.
-You may think that blaming your spouse will make you the good guy, but you are wrong.
+The brunt of this situation will be felt by the parent who has the most time with the child.
+You may think that blaming your spouse will make you the "good guy", but you are wrong.
 The kids don’t want to hear about it, and as kids they shouldn’t have to.
 If you catch yourself telling your child what the other parent did, get counseling or talk to a friend.
 Your child is not your divorce confidant.

 I really hope there is a special place in hell for parents who use their kids against each other.
 This is the sickest practice I have ever seen.